baljinderxd/IPU-Result-Bot/README.md

 - [ ] Comparison between students charts
 - [ ] Support for backlogs.
 - [ ] Support for migration case students.
+- [ ] Show internal and external marks in graph.